-This paper provides a brief overview of the legal matters to be considered in connection with a for-market development of First Nation reserve lands.
-The reader should be aware that for-market development of reserve lands involves many complex legal matters, the number and complexity of which may vary significantly between developments, depending on a wide range of variables.
+Brent Lehmann provides an overview of legal matters to be considered in connection with a for-market development of First Nation reserve lands.
+For-market development of reserve lands involves many complex legal matters, the number and complexity of which may vary significantly between developments, depending on a wide range of variables.

 Once a treaty has been negotiated, there are numerous activities that must be completed in order to “close” and then “implement” the treaty.
-“Closing activities” are activities carried out prior to the-effective date in order to prepare a first nation for their new reality after the effective date.
+Brent Lehmann provides insights on activities required of a first nation relating to the closing and implementation of their treaty.

 Development of Aboriginal lands: Successes, risks and environmental concerns respecting contaminated sites